kaaproject/kaa/doc/Glossary/index.md

 A derivative schema obtained from the configuration schema and used within the given application for updating configuration of all endpoints belonging to that configuration schema.
 Refer to Configuration and its Schema-specific configuration management section for more information.

-## Bootstrap server
+## Bootstrap service

-One of the three server types in Kaa, with the other two being the Control server and Operations server.
-A Bootstrap server is responsible for directing endpoints to Operations servers.
-On their part, Kaa endpoints have a built-in list of Bootstrap servers set up in the given Kaa deployment.
-The endpoints use this list to query the Bootstrap servers and retrieve from them a list of currently available Operations servers, as well as security credentials.
-Bootstrap servers maintain their lists of available Operations servers by coordinating with the ZooKeeper service.
-Refer to Design reference main page for more information.
+Kaa Bootstrap service is responsible for distributing Operations services connection parameters to endpoints.
+Depending on the configured protocol stack, connection parameters may include IP address, TCP port, security credentials, etc. Kaa SDKs contain a pre-generated list of Bootstrap services available in the Kaa cluster that was used to generate the SDK library.
+Endpoints query Bootstrap services from this list to retrieve connection parameters for the currently available Operations services.
+Bootstrap services maintain their lists of available Operations services by coordinating with ZooKeeper.

 <div id="c"/>